VictorWissink/victorwissink.github.io/_features/01-about.md

 image: "/assets/images/victor.jpg"
 ---

 A seasoned Software Engineer with a flair for digital design, currently leading the Quality Assurance (QA) Team at Wire, an innovative encrypted messaging company based in Berlin.
-Outside the tech realm, I enjoy creating music with semi-professional bands 🥁 Baking amazing Neapolitan pizza's at home 🍕 And recharging my batteries with long-distance running 🏃🏼‍♂️
+Outside the tech realm, I enjoy creating music with semi-professional bands 🥁 Baking amazing Neapolitan pizzas at home 🍕 And recharging my batteries with long-distance running 🏃🏼‍♂️